 Survival tips and tricks – Self defense

-If you find yourself in a situation that makes you nervous, you can chew gum in order to calm down.
+There are many survival tips and tricks, if you find yourself in a situation that makes you nervous, you can chew gum in order to calm down.
 Your brain will associate the eating sensation with a peaceful scenario as you wouldn’t be eating if you were in danger.

 When you’re in pain during or after an attack, you can curse in order to raise your pain tolerance.
 Cursing it is known to release encephalin, causing you to hurt less.